 Use Case: Sales Opportunity Management

-“Card View takes the CRM function of Ontraport to the next level.
+“Card View takes the visual CRM function of Ontraport to the next level.
 List views make for great databases but can be a frustrating experience when you want to look at a record and manage it.
 Card View changed that for us.
 It’s a visually intuitive way to manage sales opportunities that require a lot of human-to-human interaction.

 Now we can confidently and easily kick-off the right automation based on what the prospect needs right after a conversation.
 We just drag and drop the card into the right pile and away it goes delivering follow-up better and more consistently than a dozen sales assistants!
 I never thought we’d say this, but we are falling in love with CRM again!”